ropensci/hydroscoper/README.md

 The data sets that are provided by `hydroscoper` are:

-  - `stations` a tidy data frame with stations’ data from all Hydroscope’s data sources
+  - `stations` a tidy data frame with stations’ data from Hydroscope
-  - `timeseries` a tidy data frame with time series’ data from all Hydroscope’s sources sources.
+  - `timeseries` a tidy data frame with time series’ data from Hydroscope

 ## Example